wtc4863/checkers-app/docs/DesignDoc.md

 Subclasses to the **_Move_** class must override the functionality for validating and executing the move.
-This is because each type of move has different moves that may make it valid or invalid.
+This is because each type of move has different rules that may make it valid or invalid.

 The first **_Move_** subclass is the **_SimpleMove_**.
 This represents a typical move, that travels diagonally a single space without capturing a piece.

+The second **_Move_** subclass is the **_JumpMove_**.
+This represents a typical jump move in which a player jumps **one** piece that is diagonally to the left or right, given that the space they end on is empty.

 ### Design Improvements

-In the future, the team can be more careful to adhere to design principles such as Law of Demeter and Low Coupling.
+In the future, the team can adhere more to the design principles of Law of Demeter and Low Coupling.
 Up until recently, the _Board_ class had the responsibility of building the _BoardView_ in the UI tier, which was a significant violation of design principles, as the Model and UI have no reason to directly interact.
 However, this violation has since been corrected.
 Hopefully, we will be more aware in